ACS Retry Guidelines

 Applies To: Windows Azure

-Windows Azure Active Directory Access Control (also known as Access Control Service or ACS) supports a number of different token issuance and management endpoints that clients can query.
-This article defines guidelines for implementing retry logic for these endpoints to handle an unexpected network or server failure.
+Windows Azure Active Directory Access Control (also known as Access Control Service or ACS) supports a number of different token issuance and management endpoints to which clients can send token requests.
+This topic defines guidelines for implementing retry logic when token requests fail.

-Failures that respond to retries typically return an HTTP 500-series error codes for a request to an ACS endpoint.
+Token request failures that return HTTP 500-series error codes typically respond to retries.
 In some scenarios, the client is an application or service that makes automated requests to ACS.
-In other scenarios, such as web-based federation that uses the WS-Federation protocol, the client is a web browser and retries must be performed manually by the end user.
+In other scenarios, such as web-based federation that uses the WS-Federation protocol, the client is a web browser and the end-user must retry the operation manually.
 This topic covers error-handling scenarios in which the client is an application or service.

 These scenarios include: